Adelaide Travel Guide

 Adelaide Town Hall ©

-Visitors who have had enough of culture can take a cruise or gondola ride on the Torrens River, or ride a vintage tram to the nearby seaside town of Glenelg with its magnificent white, sandy beach, popular despite the occasional rumour of sharks.
-Adelaide's Central Market is the destination for 'foodies'.
+Visitors who have had enough of culture can take a cruise or gondola ride on the Torrens River, or ride a vintage tram to the nearby seaside town of Glenelg with its magnificent white sandy beach, popular despite the occasional rumour of sharks.
+Adelaide's Central Market is the place to go for foodies.
 Among the noisy, colourful atmosphere and wondrous smells are fruit and vegetable stores and a large selection of meat and fish along with gourmet specialities introduced by the waves of immigrants who call Adelaide their home.
 Also popular with visitors is the Adelaide Zoo and Cleland Wildlife Park, which features local birds and animals including koalas and kangaroos.

 Become our Adelaide Travel Expert

 We are looking for contributors for our Adelaide travel guide.
 If you are a local, a regular traveller to Adelaide or a travel professional with time to contribute and answer occasional forum questions, please contact us.